The Skeleton Key: Dismantle

 I am not doing this alone.
 I could not do this alone.
 I am doing this at the request and with the paid collaboration of women of color.

-- Staci Jordan Shelton will be monitoring the process and the content to make sure I am not allowing my whiteness to keep me from seeing the way forward.
+- Staci Jordan Shelton, a trained anti-racism educator and facilitator, will be monitoring the process and the content to make sure I am not allowing my whiteness to keep me from seeing the way forward.
 She will hold me accountable, so I can better hold the group accountable.

 - Alexis P. Morgan aided in the curation of the recommended reading list for the course.